codefellows/setup-guide/code-401-javascript/5-mongo.md

 ### Linux and Windows Users

 Run these commands, in order, to install MongoDB.
-Note that for this installation, we'll be using `apt` instead of `brew`
+Note that for this installation, we'll be using `apt` instead of `brew`.

 ```bash
 wget -qO - https://www.mongodb.org/static/pgp/server-4.2.asc | sudo apt-key add -